-Nonprofit organizations must have had their 501(c)3 designation for at least three years to apply and must be able to provide two years of audited financial statements.
+Local Governments, For-Profit Developers, and Nonprofit organizations are eligible to apply.
+Nonprofit organizations must have had their 501(c)3 designation for at least three years to apply and must be able to provide a recent fiscal year certified audit that is less than 12 months old.
 Organizations which have not completed a successful real estate development project within the last seven years must work with a qualified consultant or partner with a more experienced nonprofit organization.

 How does SystemVision ™ benefit my borrower?

 Homes built With SystemVision™ are better than most other homes in terms of health and safety, durability, comfort, energy efficiency and environmental impacts.
 Homes built with SystemVision™ provide homeowners with a two-year comfort guarantee and a heating/cooling bill guarantee (typically less than $35 per month).